nogibjj/CLItool_YCLiu/README.md

 3. **Specification for Packaging Library**
   <br>d. *setup.py*: Details of for **packaging the dbBrowser** library (e.g. required dependencies, version name, author name etc.) were specified in the file.
 The *tar* file in **section 1a** is generated using *setup.py*.
 4. **Test Main Function**
-   <br>e. *test_main.py*: Test the code in the main function and check if the output is correct usinng *Transactions.db*.
+   <br>e. *test_main.py*: Test the code in the main function and check if the output is correct using *Transactions.db*.
 5. **Github actions setup for continuous integration**
   <br>f. _.github/workflows/cicd.yml_: Quality control actions are triggered when pushed/ pulled to main branch.
 After setting up the environment, actions of installing packages, linting, testing, formatting would be executed in order (specified in Makefile).